gunarto90/SoBA/README.md

 ### colocation_general.py
 Similar with "colocation.py" but accept general location distance (instead of the same venue id).
 But this version is still in beta and might have some bugs.

+### colocation_filter.py
+This code is intended to generate a new check-in and friend dataset based on the users who have at least 2 co-location with other users (Useful for testing the CCS2017 method)
+@inproceedings{BHPZ17,
+author = {Michael Backes and Mathias Humbert and Jun Pang and Yang Zhang}, title = {walk2friends: Inferring Social Links from Mobility Profiles.}, booktitle = {Proceedings of the 24th ACM SIGSAC Conference on Computer and Communications Security (CCS)}, year = {2017}, publisher = {ACM}
+}

+### extract_checkin.py
+Similar to colocation_filter.py except that this code extract all the records from the original data (Useful for testing the CCS2017 method)

 ### SOBA.py
 Feature extractions of our method as well as the evaluation of our method are implemented here.